steveo1611/NFL_Roster/README2.md

       - getPlayersByPosition(position);
         - this method receives a player's position and returns an array of all players with that position.
     - Each function relies on the data retrieved from the external source.

-Because every item in our proof of concept is similar in behavior, we will want to place everything inside a common unit.
+  - Add players to a user team array and render that team to the page Because every item in our proof of concept is similar in behavior, we will want to place everything inside a common unit.
 Lets call it PlayersService.